 Hen Harriers are a ground-nesting raptor whose diet consists mainly of small mammals and birds and who mainly live in moorlands.
 If the moorland is used for grouse shooting and chicks are abundant, they can make up a large part of the Hen Harriers’ diet, putting them into conflict with keepers of moorland managed for grouse.
 Various initiatives have been set up over the years to try to strike a balance between Hen Harrier conservation (historical persecution reduced their numbers drastically) and grouse numbers for shooting.

 Pheasants, Partridges, Grouse and other Gamebirds

 ‘Game birds’ aren’t exactly wild animals as they are bred and released into the wild by shooting estates.
 They are killed in their hundreds on shooting estates on a shooting day or across moorland.
 Other wild animals are persecuted to ‘protect’ these birds so they can then be shot.
 Foxes, for example, are killed due to being natural predators of birds.
 Birds of prey suffer similar fates with limited licences being issued to destroy buzzard nests and so on.
-Snares can often be found around pheasant pens which are, obviously, not species-specific and have been known to kill pet animals and other non-targeted wild animals.
+Snares can often be found around pheasant pens which are, obviously, not species-specific and are often not maintained or set correctly and have therefore also been known to kill pet animals and other non-targeted wild animals.